federgraph/fleetrace-help-en/about.md

 FR is the first commonly available result system, which strictly follows this approach.

 The usual reports of sailing regatta results usually omit information.
-For example, the finish position a boat that was disqualified after finishing will not be included.
+For example, the finish position of a boat that was disqualified after finishing will not be included.
 With incomplete information, no what-if-analysis can be carried out on the client side.
 That's why there is FR - with complete data and freely available tools on the client side.